Published on

 Whatever the reasons or level of stain, discoloured teeth are a cause of embarrassment and self-consciousness for many people.

-But, if you are one of these people who dread smiling because of the state of your teeth then teeth whitening can help.
+But, if you are one of those people who dread smiling because of the state of your teeth then teeth whitening can help.
 It can also give you that pearly white smile so often seen on celebrities, models and film stars.

 Far Headingley Dental Care provides three teeth whitening options: